Important Information for Students

 For disestablished awards, continuing students enrolled in the previous award are permitted to continue in the previous award or transfer to another award as approved by the appropriate Deputy Vice Chancellor or delegate.

 For re-named awards and disestablished awards, commencing students are not permitted to enrol in the previous award.

-Students are encouraged to contact the University through the College or Division offices or the Student Enquiries Centre for further information if required.
+Students are encouraged to contact the University through the College or Division offices or the Student Centre for further information if required.